kajaste/pychoir/README.md

 ## What is the project status?

-Today, after a couple of months and a few thousand downloads since the first release, `pychoir` has quite a nice range of Matchers built in as well as basic API Reference documenting them.
+`pychoir` has quite a semi-vast range of Matchers built in as well as basic API Reference documenting them.
 New ideas are still plenty and more can be discussed in [Discussions](https://github.com/kajaste/pychoir/discussions).
 Documentation will receive updates as well.
 Most remarkably fancy examples are missing.
 Making `pychoir` easier to contribute to is also on the list.

 ## Where does the name come from?